The Money Fit Envelope Budgeting System

 Of course, there are a few other keys to making this work.
 First, commit yourself and, if you have a partner, to stick to the system.
 You must also take your debit and credit cards out of your wallet and leave your checkbook at home.

 Keep in mind that as we proceed with the envelope system, it does not need to be a permanent program.
 Once we regain control of spending and establish a habit of short term savings and planning, it will eventually make more sense to move from the envelope system to savings accounts.
-There’s nothing stopping us from opening up multiple savings accounts, one for each monthly expense and short term savings goal the we one used envelopes for.
+There’s nothing stopping us from opening up multiple savings accounts, one for each monthly expense and short term savings goal that we once used envelopes for.